Howard233/recipe-rag-assistant/README.md

 Use your preferred IDE (Anaconda, VSCode and etc.) to run the notebooks.

 We have the following notebooks:
-- [`rag-test.ipynb`](notebooks/rag-test.ipynb): This notebook contains the code for the RAG flow and the evaluation of the system
+- [`rag-test.ipynb`](notebooks/rag-test.ipynb): RAG flow and the evaluation of the system
-- [`evaluation-data-generation.ipynb`](notebooks/evaluation-data-generation.ipynb): This notebook generates the ground truth dataset with the LLM for retrieval evaluation.
+- [`evaluation-data-generation.ipynb`](notebooks/evaluation-data-generation.ipynb): Generate the ground-truth dataset with the LLM for retrieval evaluation.

 ### Retrieval evaluation